fractalbass/data_science/_posts/2017-11-07-data_science_26.markdown

 I hope you have enjoyed this exploration of statistics and Hadoop combiners.
 Stay tuned for more posts on data science, machine learning, and related topics.

-The code is available in my github repo:
+My code for this post is available in github:

 [udacity_hadoop_playground](https://github.com/fractalbass/udacity_hadoop_playground)